ralphdelia/Climate-Adaptive-Architecture-Tool/README.md

 ## 4. Actionable Insights and Recommendations
 All of the assembled information was provided as context to an LLM call that prompts examination of the data and generates a report.

-The report should be generated with 6 main sections:
+The report is generated with 6 main sections:
 1. A single **Resilience Score** (0–100) for the projected year.
 2. A **Performance Timeline**
 3. **Material Recommendations**